-This book is the first monograph devoted to politics of implementation of the Affordable Care Act (ACA) in the 50 states.
+This is the first monograph devoted to the politics of implementation of the Affordable Care Act (ACA) in the 50 states.
 Our political and comparative analysis of federalism and health care reform focuses on three major components of the ACA: health-insurance exchanges, Medicaid expansion, and regulatory reform.

 This edited volume provides a unique, up-to-date analysis of social assistance in the Canadian provinces.
 In addition to chapters devoted to each of the 10 provinces, the volume addresses issues such as activation, disability, gender inequality, immigration, First Nations, and public housing.